Secondary

 - use a wide range of vocabulary, and the correct grammar, spelling and punctuation

-- develop a personal style and an awareness of the audience being addressed
+- develop a personal style and awareness of the audience being addressed

 Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
-Cambridge IGCSE First Language English also develops more general analysis and communication skills such as inference, and the ability to order facts and present opinions effectively.
+The Cambridge curriculum also develops general analytical and communicative skills such as inference and prediction, the ability to order facts and present opinions effectively.

 Our aims are to enable students to: